gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 with PrismJS](/docs/packages/gatsby-remark-prismjs/) and
-[resizing images referenced in markdown files](/docs/packages/gatsby-remark-images/) so they're mobile ready).
+[resizing images referenced in markdown files](/docs/packages/gatsby-remark-images/) so they're mobile ready.

 There's also source plugins written for Contentful, Wordpress, Drupal, Hacker News (really 😛), and more as well as transformer plugins for markdown, JSON, YAML, JSDoc, React prop-types, Flow types, and images.
 We're collecting a list of additional source/transformer plugins that'd be useful to have over at https://github.com/gatsbyjs/gatsby/issues/1199

 These plugins are easy to write (somewhat similar to webpack loaders) so we expect to see the list of plugins grow rapidly.

-## Gatsby is built for the next billion internet users
+## Building for the next billion internet users

 As [Benedict Evans has
 noted](http://ben-evans.com/benedictevans/2015/5/13/the-smartphone-and-the-sun),